 Passion for learning and high motivation are key components of our school’s success.
 By being confident, independent and collaborative learners, we aspire to achieve highly, both academically, creatively and socially.

-We pride ourselves in providing a caring, happy and friendly atmosphere.
+We pride ourselves in providing a caring and friendly environment.

 We aim to give the highest priority to academic excellence.